These dates are subject to slight variation according to seasonal conditions, but any alterations will be advertised locally.

 Unrestricted Burning Period

 Whilst in the unrestricted burning period, you may burn without a permit.
 The unrestricted period runs from 27 April until 31 October annually.
-Please note that these dates are subject to change, dependant on the seasonal conditions.
+Please note that these dates are subject to change, and are dependent on seasonal conditions.

 Please be aware that, due to the impact of smoke, burning is still prohibited on land under 2000 m2.